Missandei2/AuctionApplication/Readme.md

 ## Reason

 This is the main exercise in the java course at BFH Bern.
-Goals: OOP, Java FX and FXML.
+Goals: OOP, Java FX and FXML, Threads, Pattern like observer, singleton...